crazydonkey200/neural-symbolic-machines/README.md

 cd ~/projects/neural-symbolic-machines/table/wtq/
 ./run.sh mapo mapo
 ```
 The experiment trains the model for 30k steps.
-It takes about 3hrs to finish.
+It takes about 2.5 hrs to finish.

 ### Start tensorboard to monitor WikiTable experiment